stevie86/portugal-hostel-booking/.kilocode/rules/memory-bank/context.md

 ## Next Steps
 - Complete migration from Pages Router to App Router
 - Add next-intl for internationalization (English, Portuguese, German)
-- Implement real backend integration with Prisma database
+- Implement real backend integration with the new multi-tenant Prisma database schema
 - Set up user authentication and authorization
 - Add review and rating system
 - Implement payment processing
 - **COMPLETED**: Successfully deployed to production on Vercel with 'main' as production branch
+- **READY**: Multi-tenant database schema implemented and ready for API development
+- **COMPLETED**: Notification service infrastructure implemented with email and SMS support